Maintenance, Repair and Conservation Management Plans for Historic Parks and Gardens

 - Forestry Commission provides advice on woodland management plans.

 - Advice on researching historic parks and gardens is published in David Lambert, Peter Goodchild and Judith Robert’s 2006 'Parks and Gardens: A Researcher’s Guide to Sources for Designed Landscapes'.
-Since this book was published there are many more online resources.
+Since this book was published, many more online resources have become available.
+The Gardens Trust offers an online training package on conservation management plans.

 - Understanding and planning the historic landscape and garden – Historic perspective, conservation management plan process, managing historic parks and gardens, the legal framework